checkedc/checkedc-clang/docs/checkedc/Implementation-Notes.md

 exactly as a subexpression of another expression.

-Because the temporary variables appear in bounds, and the bounds themselves are attached to other nodes in the AST, we make sure that TreeTransfrom keeps tempoary bindings and uses in sync.
+Because the temporary variables appear in bounds, and the bounds themselves are attached to other nodes in the AST, we make sure that TreeTransform keeps tempoary bindings and uses in sync.
 The bindings are treated the same way as declarations.